 With Azure Site Recovery, you can test your Plan whenever you want.
 And running any Disaster Recovery drills won’t have an impact on your primary systems, either.
 By allowing failover to your backup environment to ensure it’s working, you can give you – and your employees – the assurance and the confidence they need that, in the event of a disaster, your system will function as it should.

-As much as we wish it wasn’t so, disasters will hit everyone sooner or later.
-It’s not a matter of “if”, but “when” a disaster strikes.
+As much as we wish it weren’t so, disasters will hit everyone sooner or later.
+It’s not a matter of “if” but “when” a disaster strikes.
 Small businesses are just as at risk as large corporations.
-That’s why it’s so important to be proactive and have a backup plan for your small business in place.
-There are a lot of Disaster Recovery solutions out there today, but Azure Site Recovery certainly ranks up there with one of the best.
+That’s why it’s essential to be proactive and have a backup plan for your small business.
+There are a lot of Disaster Recovery solutions out there today, but Azure Site Recovery ranks up there as one of the best.

 Why is this?
 Because Azure Site Recovery is capable of automating the recovery of services if a site outage happens.
-This means that your backup system can be set up to automatically kick in should a disaster occur.
+This means that your backup system can be set up to kick in should a disaster occur automatically.
 Even if your organization has complex, multi-tiered workloads, you can still bring over applications in an orchestrated way so that your vital services are restored quickly.

-If we look at the fire scenario in the section above, this means that the sales deal your team has worked so hard on closing won’t be affected when that disaster strikes – Azure Site Recovery will automatically fail over to your backup site, and your team can send that finalized quote to the customer by the deadline.
+Let's look at the fire scenario in the section above.
+This means that the sales deal your team has worked so hard on closing won’t be affected when that disaster strikes – Azure Site Recovery will automatically fail over to your backup site.
+Your team can send that finalized quote to the customer by the deadline.

 Let’s return to our scenario in the section above and apply it to your business: What would happen if a fire broke out in your building?
 Do you have a solid enough Disaster Recovery/Backup Plan to keep your small business going with minimal interruptions?
 How soon would it be before you could get back up and running?
 A few hours?
 A few weeks?
 A few months?

-If you use Azure Site Recovery for your small business’s backup plan, you have the opportunity for continuous replication, depending on the type of server you’re using.
-This means that your data could be replicated on a continuous basis, so all of your data would be available to you from the moment that you choose to failover to your backup system.
+If you use Azure Site Recovery for your small business’s backup plan, you have the opportunity for continuous replication, depending on your server type.
+This means that your data could be replicated constantly, so all of your data would be available to you from the moment you choose to failover to your backup system.

 So, if your organization had a fire (like in the scenario we gave), you could failover to your backup system and be up and running, quite literally, with a few clicks of a mouse.

-A Backup Plan for Small Business is An Important Facet of Good Customer Service
+A Backup Plan for Small Businesses is An Important Facet of Good Customer Service

-This is why Disaster Recovery/Backup plan is so important to small businesses!
-It helps you continue to take care of your customers, and with a solid Disaster Recovery/Backup plan, you can maintain your data and keep your customers’ trust in you.
-And Azure Site Recovery/Backup is a solid solution that helps protect your organization’s environment, giving you the peace of mind knowing your environment is fully protected.
+This is why the Disaster Recovery/Backup plan is essential to small businesses!
+It helps you continue to take care of your customers, and with a solid Disaster Recovery/Backup plan, you can maintain your data and keep your customers’ trust.
+And Azure Site Recovery/Backup is a reliable solution that helps protect your organization’s environment, giving you peace of mind knowing your environment is fully protected.

 Interested in how Azure Site Recovery/Backup can help your small business?
 Talk to ProServeIT today – our experts can help you set up the right disaster recovery plan for your small business.